AC-Amiya233/The-Other-Land/README.md

 # The Other Land
-This is a source code repository for COMP4122 final project.
+This is a source code repository for COMP4122 Game Design And Development final project.

 Denoted by: